antounes/antounes.github.io/_pages/about.md

 engineering projects.\\
 I love math, I love machine learning, and I like to understand both clearly and use them well.

-My research interests include probability theory, deep learning and natural language processing.
+My research interests include machine learning, deep learning and natural language processing.
 More broadly, I'm a STEM enthusiast passionate about pattern discovery and how probability theory, statistics, and computer science combine to provide us with powerful frameworks for solving problems.